TheUltimateHacker/maxellnormalbias.github.io/_posts/2015-09-22-windowsbetas.markdown

 layout: post
 ---

 I don't know why people collect Windows betas.
 It's baffling to me.
 I've asked this before, actually, on the #nttalk IRC channel.
 What I got was simply answers like "to explore the history".
-And this artice is about _why_ do you want to explore this history?
+And this article is about _why_ you would want to explore that history.

 ### Disclaimer